Sean McCaw: Professional

 McCaw went undrafted in the ensuing 1995 NBA draft.
 He decided to pursue his professional career in the European market due to the 1995 NBA season lockout.
 Between 1995 and 2008, McCaw played professionally in six different countries, won multiple titles, and became a naturalized Austrian citizen so he could compete for their national team.
 He never returned to the United States to attempt a career in the NBA.

 Coaching career

 In February 2008, McCaw took over as player-coach of Science City Jena in Jena, Germany.
 He retired from playing at the end of the 2007–08 season and remained as head coach for the 2008–09 season.
 He parted ways with Jena in December 2008.
 In 2009, he took over as the head coach for Medi Bayreuth's youth team, a position he stayed in for three seasons.
 McCaw left Medi in 2012 and spent four more years as a coach for two different teams before retiring from coaching as well.

 Personal life

 McCaw stayed in Germany after his playing and coaching career days ended.
-He and his family live in Lower Saxony where Sean works as an educator at an international school.
+He lives in Braunschweig Lower Saxony where Sean works as an educator at an international school.
 He is also an author, having written Same Name Different Game: Your Guide For A Successful European Rookie Season.